fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2023 Quals - clip_board/index.md

 1. When doing `free(ptr)`,
 2. Verify if `ptr->key` has proper `key` value
    - If not, `abort`
 3. If proper `key` value exists, traverse tcache bin matching `ptr`'s `size`
    - If `ptr` is in bin, `abort`

 The problem is `next`.
-Depending on glibc version (2.35 in this case), pointer masking or encryption is applied, performing this operation before storing:
+Depending on glibc version (2.35 in this case), pointer masking or encryption is applied, performing the below operation before storing.

 ``` c
 // Encryption